sccn/sccn.github.io/others/EEGLAB_and_python.md

     \[1 2; 5 6\]; \[1 2\] \]</i> or <i>\[ \[1 2; 5 6\] \[1 2\]' \]</i>
     depending on the dimension to concatenate.
 The MATLAB code is readable for someone with math training.
--   And of course, version problems: Python versions 2 and 3 are not fully compatible -- and Python 2.7, although no longer supported since January 1, 2020, is still widely used because a large number of Python libraries are not available in Python 3 -- leading to all kinds of unexpected problems that can slow down a novice programmer.
+-   **Which version am I running?** Python versions 2 and 3 are not fully compatible -- and Python 2.7, although no longer supported since January 1, 2020, is still widely used because a large number of Python libraries are not available in Python 3 -- leading to all kinds of unexpected problems that can slow down a novice programmer.
+Python version libraries stability across platforms can also be a headache.
--   Python is free.
-Why should I have to pay for MATLAB?
+-   **But Python is free.** Why should I have to pay for MATLAB?
 Good conduct in (open) science should transcend discussions on finances.
 We pay for Microsoft or Adobe licenses because the free alternative, even if it exists, does not fulfill our needs.
 The compiled version of EEGLAB does not require users to purchase MATLAB, and EEGLAB code also runs on Octave.
--   MEEG software packages on MATLAB are mainly EEGLAB, Fieldtrip, and Brainstorm.
-MEEG software on Python is MNE which is more tailored to MEG users than EEG users.
-    The MATLAB suite of available software is currently more mature than the Python one, which is a good reason to stick to MATLAB.
-- The closest alternative to the Matlab interactive interface is the Jupyter notebook environment that runs in your browser.
+- **Jupyter notebooks.** The closest alternative to the Matlab interactive interface is the Jupyter notebook environment that runs in your browser.
 However, the graphical capabilities of Jupyter notebooks remain limited (it is sometimes hard to manipulate figures, impossible to zoom, etc...).
 Most people who are used to Matlab and tried
 Jupyter notebooks dislike Jupyter notebooks - then learn to live with the limitations if they need it for their work.
 By contrast, the less popular [Spyder IDE](https://www.spyder-ide.org/) is a decent equivalent of the MATLAB graphical interface and should feel more familiar.
+-   **Lack of features.** MEEG software packages on MATLAB are mainly EEGLAB, Fieldtrip, and Brainstorm.
+MEEG software on Python is MNE which is more tailored to MEG users than EEG users.
+    The MATLAB suite of available software is currently more mature than the Python one, which is a good reason to stick to MATLAB.
+EEGLAB has 32 plugins for automated artifact rejections.
+MNE has one (autoreject).
+-   **Show some respect!** Python numpy has been partially mapped onto MATLAB.
+In numpy, you can map the names of some of the functions to their MATLAB counterparts (reshape, squeeze, meshgrid, griddata, transpose, dot, linspace, logspace, sum, mean, std, min, max, prod, diff, cumsum, cumprod, zeros, ones, eye, etc...).
+    There is no doubt that Python is great, especially for developers, but please show some respect to your elders :-).

 How to call EEGLAB functions from Python
 ----------------------------------------